-Start by checking your hardware
+Start by checking your equipment

 Step 1: power supply cable for safety.

-How do you know if your graphics card is dead? the most common signs
+How do you know if your graphics card is dead?
+The most common signs

 - oddly colored squares or lines appear on the screen